alvgoro/Balls_Tracking/README.md

 This is a short Python code using OpenCV which is able to track balls using a camera or a video input.

-I followed the tutorial from PyImageSearch: https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/
+I followed the PyImageSearch tutorial from: https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/

 Thanks a lot *Adrian Rosebrock* for sharing us your knowledges :)